jamescrg/minhome/README.md

 ## Installation

 Minhome an be installed and set up like any other Django application using the datase backend of your choice.
-Simply pull the repository, install dependences, and run the migrations.
+Simply pull the repository, install dependences via pip, and run the migrations.
 Create a new user via the Django shell, and enjoy your new home page.
+Note, the site also uses Bootstrap 3.3.7, which will need to be installed under the "static" directory.